 - The essence of the game - a team gets four chances to get ten yards (just over 9-metres).
 The other team's job is to stop them.

 - An NFL game consists of four 15-minute quarters.
-That said an NFL game - once ad breaks, half-time, timeouts and stoppages are taken into account regularly runs more than three hours.
+That said an NFL game - once ad breaks, half-time, timeouts and stoppages are taken into account runs more than three hours - the Super Bowl a lot longer.

 - 11 players per team, but unlimited substitutions allowed and 46 players can dress out for a game.